Platycodon (Balloon Flower; Chinese Bellflower; Japanese Bellflower)

 The scientific name comes from the Greek words “platys”, which means “broad” and “kodon”, meaning “a bell”, in reference to the shape of the corolla.

-It is also known as "Balloon Flower", in reference to the balloon-shaped flower buds.
+It is also known as “Balloon Flower” because of the balloon-shaped flower buds.

 Platycodon is a symbol of friendship.